selectel/terraform-examples/examples/mks/cluster_one_nodegroup_with_net_infra/README.md

 # Cluster with nodegroup based on local disks and all required network infrastructure

-This environment will create a Selectel VPC Project with a single MKS Cluster with a nodegroup based on local disks and all required network infrastructure.
+This environment will create a Selectel Cloud Project with a single MKS Cluster with a nodegroup based on local disks and all required network infrastructure.

 # Example usage